-Tassielink Buses: Ideal for the Budget Conscious Tourist
+Tassielink Buses: Budget Conscious Tourist

 I travelled on buses out of Hobart destined for Bicheno, Port Arthur and Geeveston and all places along the way.
 It made me aware of how essential a comprehensive bus service is to the people of Tasmania.
 People travelling on the buses included workers, shoppers, tourists, students and lots of school kids.

-Many Passengers; Many Benefits for Catching Buses
+Benefits of Catching Buses

 When in Hobart, I like a nice pint of Guinness or two for brunch along with a slice of pork pie.
-The Tassielink bus terminal is a 15 minute walk from Knopwood’s Retreat and the Wursthaus Kitchen and easy to waddle to when you’re a frag. over 0.05!
+The Tassielink bus terminal is a 15 minute walk from Knopwood’s Retreat and the Wursthaus Kitchen and easy to waddle to when you’re a fraction over 0.05!

 Tassielink Drivers Leading the Way

 In wet conditions on a difficult stretch of road up to the wee stop in Buckland, Nicole (the driver) was ensuring my safety and well-being.
 All I had to do was sit and relax.
 She told me that all you needed was a medium rigid licence to drive a similar Tassielink bus.